 - Toast the almonds until very lightly browned.

-- Add the yeast to 1/4 cup warm water (110-115 degrees-any hotter will kill the yeast, colder and it won’t activate) and stir until dissolved.
-Stir in 1 teaspoon of sugar and let it sit until the yeast starts to bubble, about 5 minutes.
+- In a large bowl add 1 teaspoon of sugar into 1/4 cup warm water (110-115 degrees-any hotter will kill the yeast, colder and it won’t activate) and stir it in.
+Sprinkle the yeast on top and stir it in and let it sit until the yeast starts to bubble, about 5 minutes.

 - Heat the milk, salt and 1/2 cup sugar in a small pot over medium heat, until just warm (110-115 degrees).

-- Add the milk mixture, vanilla and almond extracts and eggs to the yeast mixture and combine by beating with a fork.
-Beat in the reserved brandy or rum (there should be about 1/4 cup.
+- Add the milk mixture (make sure it’s just warm, not hot, or it will kill the yeast), vanilla and almond extracts and eggs to the yeast mixture and combine by beating with a fork.
+Mix in the reserved brandy or rum (there should be about 1/4 cup.
 If not, top it up to 1/4 cup).

 - Add two cups of flour and use a wooden spoon to combine.
 Cut the 1/2 cup butter into small pieces and work into the dough using a fork.